so what does the 2020-21 federal budget mean for you and your real estate business?

 - previously announced reductions social security deeming rates,

 - reductions in minimum superannuation drawdown requirements, and

 - your Super system to avoid waste and inefficiencies with lost super.

 As always, none of this is legislation until it receives Royal Assent [assuming it is supported by the Opposition or minor parties].

-If you are confused about all the detail and just want to know what the budget means for you or your business … give us a call on 1300BDEPOT or email us at firstname.lastname@example.org and we will be happy to help.
+If you are confused about all the detail and just want to know what the budget means for you or your business … give us a call on 1300BDEPOT or email us at email@example.com and our team of accounting consultants will be happy to help.